Crankshaft timing marks

 1. Disconnect the negative battery cable.

 2. Loosen the water pump pulley bolt.
-Remove the power steering pump drive belt and alternator drive belt.
+Remove the power steering pump drive belt and the alternator drive belt.
 Remove the water pump pulley.

 3. Set piston N1 to TDC.